Dieter Schneider (lyricist): Transition years

 Sources are vague over the final part of his school career, with suggestions that he became a serial truant, often taking time out to track down popular composers and offer them his hand-written verses, hoping they might become the basis for new popular songs.
 This involved a lot of walking the streets and a lot of knocking on doors, but success was limited.
 There is also mention of his having worked as an unpaid intern in various media businesses during the period between leaving school and becoming established in his chosen career, but it was nevertheless a difficult time.
 At one stage after his foster-mother died he found work as a trainee telephone operator.
 There were also more imaginative approaches that could be deployed when the money ran out.
 He discovered a coin operated telephone box at the Tiergarten (zoo) Train Station which, with a well practiced half-twist of the telephone dial, could be persuaded to spit out four telephone tokens.
 In the context of the intense austerity overhanging Berlin through the immediate post-war years, these could readily be exchanged for money's worth with local shops.

 Career launch

 His prospects improved when one of his song lyrics came to the attention of a man called - slightly improbably - Franz Schubert.
-Schubert worked for a music publisher turned record produced called Lied der Zeit (loosely, "Song of the Moment").
+Schubert worked for a music publisher turned record producer called Lied der Zeit (loosely, "Song of the Moment").
 He arranged for the would-be songwriter to meet up with Hans Bath, a composer of Schlager music.
 The upshot of their meeting was a collaboration between the lyricist Schneider and the composer Bath on a song called "Wenn die Großstadt schlafen geht" ("When the big city goes to sleep"), which appeared in 1955.
 The lyricist was still only 18.
 The first radio successes were not long in coming, and even though what followed was by no means a one-way street to fame and fortune, sound foundations had been set for a remarkable career.